bmraubo/string_calc/README.md

 I added a `.replace('\n',',')` before the string is split replace all new lines with commas.
 The rest of the code is unaffected.

+#### Step 4

+Support for different delimiters in the format `'//{delimiter}\n{numbers}'`.

+Tests added for '//&\n4&9' and '//howdy\n1howdy4'

+I added and else if statement that catches any strings beginning with '//', and splits the delimiter away from the numbers, before splitting the numbers using the identified delimiter.
+All tests pass.

+I then identified a potential edge case - what if a custom delimiter was identified, but there were no numbers, per the scenario in step 1 - so I added '//howdy\n' as a test - it failed.

+I opened up a Jupyter notebook to see what actually happens to to the string when I split it according to the '\n' - ['//howdy', ''].
+This is cool, because we have a second object in the list that we can work with, meaning that the situation is the same as `Add("")`.
+Since we are doing the same thing twice (even though in real terms it would take less time to copy and paste), the situation calls for a nested function - I have never been sure about the proper use of these.

+I created an `Empty(string)` function that returns True if the string is empty.

+Added benefit is that this code change will affect all tests, so it is one of the more serious refactoring exercises in this kata.

+Another edge case - what if someone set the custom delimiter to '\n' - it would break the code.
+This is a very specific case, so can be dealt with in a specific fashion.
+Test written for '//\n\n4\n3', which obviously fails.

+Initially, I had hoped to include a `elif string[2:4] == '\n'` condition, but that did not seem to work in my Jupyter notebook (I figured out why later... see below), so I went with `elif string.count('\n') > 1` which achieves the same result in identifying offending delimiters.
+At that point we know that a) the delimiter is \n, and b) that the numbers part of the string will begin at index 6 (or actually index 4, as \n is counted as a single index... this means that `if string[2] == '\n':` works as a condition too! but lets proceed with the .count method).

+The logic of the `\n` delimiter also has to precede the Empty(string) check, as otherwise we will get empty strings that trigger the `return 0`.
+All tests now pass.

+But for completeness - what about '//\n\n'?
+Test fails - I already have the Empty nested function, so I will feed `string[4:]` into that to identify any offenders.
+Test now passes - all is well.

+Can't think of any other problems that might come up.

 ### Red/Green/Refactor